 - Is done with Syaoran and Sakura to show their school uniforms, in little shorts narrated by Kero at the end of some episodes, or in promotional artwork.

 Live Action TV

 - There's an episode of Sabrina the Teenage Witch with some sort of cute couple contest, where Libby dumps her current boyfriend and finds a new one because his hair colour complements hers better.
 "He was a blond.
 We clashed."

-- Played With in Mad Men, many of the couples that fit this type have their relationships go to seed (Don/Betty, Don/Megan, Roger/Joan, Roger/Jane, Roger/Mona, Joan/Greg, and Pete/Trudy).
-All shiny, glamorous, movie star perfect looks above a bed of lies, abuse, hatred, manipulation, possesiveness, and anger.
+- Played with in Mad Men, many of the couples that fit this type have their relationships go to seed (Don/Betty, Don/Megan, Roger/Joan, Roger/Jane, Roger/Mona, Joan/Greg, and Pete/Trudy).
+All shiny, glamorous, movie star perfect looks above a bed of lies, abuse, hatred, manipulation, possessiveness, and anger.

 - This is somewhat justified.
 In The Third Chimpanzee, Jared Diamond details research on subconscious selection for appearance similarities in mates.
 He notes that the relative length of the fourth finger has higher correlation in married couples than whether they have the same religion.

 - It's lampshaded in Wraith Squadron, when Kell Tainer confesses love to Tyria Sarkin.
 She tells him he's Loving a Shadow, convincing himself that he loves her purely because they'd look good together, and because from an intellectual perspective they'd match too - she has no family, so he both doesn't have to deal with in-laws and can also provide her with his.
 He only loves the image of her.
 While Kell's shocked and hurt at first, he does realize that she's right.